Is This Any Way To Drive An Omnibus? 10 Questions About What Just Happened

 If anyone thinks so, that someone is keeping it a secret.

 And it's not the way Congress is supposed to spend money, either.
-The way it's supposed to work is an orderly process of considering a dozen separate and distinct "appropriations bills" that cover all discretionary spending (as opposed to entitlement payments to Social Security recipients and others)
+The way it's supposed to work is an orderly process of considering a dozen separate and distinct "appropriations bills" that cover all discretionary spending (as opposed to entitlement payments to Social Security recipients and others).

 Instead, in its times of duress, Congress falls back on a massive bill appropriating enormous amount of money for a vast array of agencies and programs.
 Inevitably, some of those outlays are more popular than others, reviled by some and revered by others.
 But all have some form of constituency that has some form of power.